 Cool down slowly – You’ve crossed the finish line and all you want to do is lay down face first on the floor, but don’t just stop moving!
 If your heart rate drops too quickly this can cause you to feel dizzy or even cause you to faint.

 Keep pacing for 5 minutes to allow your heart rate to decrease gradually and then do some stretches.
 This will prevent lactic acid from pooling in your muscles which causes soreness.

-Once you’ve completed your cool down routine, spray Magnesium Oil Recovery spray on your aching muscles and massage in.
-Combined with camphor, black pepper and lemon oils this spray gently warms and relaxes muscles.
+Once you’ve completed your cool down routine, spray Magnesium Muscle Body Spray on your aching muscles and massage in.
+Combined with arnica, capsicum and lemon oils this spray gently warms and relaxes muscles.

 Rehydrate – You’ll lose a lot of water through sweat so make sure you drink plenty throughout and after the marathon, especially if it’s hot.
 Dehydration increases muscle soreness so sip constantly throughout the day.